vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The personal seals—both, of Pravarasena and Prabhāvatī—found in MNS 2 (Plates 49 & 50), 58 suggest that the Vākāt.aka king stayed close to his mother and that she, at an advanced age, remained a powerful figure behind the scenes, also in the new palace of her youngest son, which was her third and last res idence since she had left the Gupta court of her youth—Padmapura, Nandi vardhana, Pravarapura.
-59 When the Gupta-Nāga princess, the queen mother of the Vākāt.akas, eventually died in her early seventies in c. ad 444, a funeral monument (ed. ¯uka) was erected, as I have argued elsewhere, at a location in between the Rāmagiri and Pravarapura, a monument that was appropriately guarded by a Nāga.
+59 When the Gupta-Nāga princess, the queen mother of the Vākāt.akas, eventually died in her early seventies in c. ad 444, a funeral monument (ed. ūka) was erected, as I have argued elsewhere, at a location in between the Rāmagiri and Pravarapura, a monument that was appropriately guarded by a Nāga.
 60

 In the present context it may suffice to evaluate the recent discoveries at Mansar in as far as they throw light on the theme of this essay, royal patronage, religious tolerance, and the formation of Gupta-Vākāt.aka culture.